 University of Liverpool in London, 33 Finsbury Square, London, EC2A 1AG

-To mark the occasion of Preston Bus Station’s 50th birthday, coming up in October 2019, the Liverpool School of Architecture, in partnership with the Twentieth Century Society, will be running a one-day cross-sector conference.
-This will be embracing not just the bus station, but more broadly Brutalist architecture, and aims to explore how much progress has been made in the public and professional understanding, appreciation, management and celebration of Brutalist buildings, and what the current and future challenges and opportunities may be.
+To mark the occasion of Preston Bus Station’s 50th birthday in October 2019, the Liverpool School of Architecture, in partnership with the Twentieth Century Society, has run a one-day cross-sector conference.
+This embraced not just the bus station, but more broadly Brutalist architecture, and aimed to explore how much progress has been made in the public and professional understanding, appreciation, management and celebration of Brutalist buildings, and what the current and future challenges and opportunities may be.

 Three buildings had been named as examples when “British Brutalism” was included in the 2012 World Monument Watch: London’s South Bank Centre, Birmingham Central Library, and Preston Bus Station.
 Their individual stories since then vary significantly and raise fascinating questions about designation, refurbishment and re-use, and contemporary architecture.
 To begin with, all three buildings had applications for Certificate of Immunity from Listing submitted by their owners.
 Two of those Certificates were issued, whereas the third building was actually listed, despite two earlier rejections.
-Yet, only one building has been demolished and there are two buildings currently celebrated for their high quality refurbishment – both of these also winning a number of architecture awards, including a place in the long list for the highest architectural award, the RIBA Stirling Prize, as well as a heritage award for one of them - and the list of potential further awards is getting longer.
+Yet, only one building has been demolished and there are two buildings currently celebrated for their high quality refurbishment – both of these also winning a number of architecture awards, including a place in the long list for the highest architectural award, the RIBA Stirling Prize, as well as a heritage award for one of them.

 Interest in this area is far from limited to Britain.
 In addition to the World Monuments Watch, the Getty Foundation in Los Angeles is running “Keeping It Modern”, an international grant initiative that focuses on important buildings of the twentieth century, including several post-war and Brutalist buildings.
 Conservation projects in Britain funded by the scheme to date include Liverpool Metropolitan Cathedral, Coventry Cathedral and the Engineering Building at the University of Leicester.